Stories, strategies, & insights from some of Costa Rica’s more interesting eco-centers

 To make the impact that I’d like to, on this planet, I need to know more.
 I’m seeking that wisdom, not just from the owners of these great places, but also from you, our listeners.

 Please, please share your insights with us.
 Your questions, your thoughts, your concerns.
 I've created a short questionnaire to help make it easy for you.
 It just takes a few minutes to complete and it'll help me make sure that I'm keeping the content relevant to what you want to hear.

 What's in it for you?

 We’ve created a Group on FB where you’re invited to join the community of back-to-the-landers to engage in conversations, to support each other, to thrive together.

 I really want to know what’s important to you on these topics.
 I have a great list of guests lined up to share what they know, and the more we hear about what you need, the more we can share what you want to hear.

 Frequency & Format

-I already have a dozen episodes recorded and will be releasing one episode a week, for as long as it makes sense to sustain this project.
+I already have a dozen episodes recorded and will be releasing one episode about every other week, for as long as it makes sense to sustain this project.

 Your engagement and support is my only indicator, so please keep in touch, by subscribing, commenting, rating, and reviewing our content.